 What help with probate can I receive?

-- How to trace missing beneficiaries
+- How to trace assets and missing beneficiaries

 How long does the probate process take?

 It is not unusual for probate to take up to a year, perhaps even longer if things are not straightforward.
 Many organisations may be involved in the process, for example, banks, building societies, insurance companies and HM Revenue & Customs.
-Additionally family discussions can delay affairs being finalised.
+Additionally, family discussions can delay affairs being finalised.

 How much does probate cost?

 Charges can vary between solicitors and high street providers and it can depend on what is involved in administering the estate.
 Many providers fee will be a percentage of the estate.

 If probate is necessary, Hugh James can provide a no-obligation fixed-fee quote.